Occupational health and safety

 Permission according to § 25 Radiation Protection Act

-The Kassel Regional Council (Regierungspräsidium Kassel) grants Schütze Seifert approval for employment in third-party plants or facilities in accordance with § 25 of the Radiation Protection Act.
-The permit is issued for a limited period and is valid until 31.07.2026.
+The Kassel Regional Council grants Schütze + Seifert permission to work in external plants or facilities in accordance with § 25 of the Radiation Protection Act.
+The permit is granted for a limited period of time and is valid until 31.07.2026.

 The employees employed are registered, receive detailed instruction and are examined by an authorised radiation physician as a precautionary measure.
 The official radiation passports are prepared and the so-called dosimeters are requested from the competent authority, with which the effective dose is measured monthly on the body and recorded by the authorities.

-A corresponding contract is concluded between Schütze Seifert and the plant operator or client company, which comprehensively clarifies all questions in radiation protection and delineates the individual areas of responsibility of the radiation protection officers.
+A corresponding contract is concluded between Schütze + Seifert and the plant operator or customer company, which comprehensively clarifies all questions in radiation protection and delimits the individual areas of responsibility of the radiation protection officers.

 The contact person in matters of radiation protection is Mr. Pöttgen, who can be reached for questions under the telephone number 0661-92824-0.
 Our radiation protection officer according to § 70 StrlSchG is Dr. Annette Jung.

 Our iGZ - / DGB - collective agreement

 In negotiations between the German Federation of Trade Unions (DGB) and the Association of German Temporary Employment Agencies (iGZ), a collective agreement for the temporary employment industry was concluded on 1 January 2004.
 Our company is a member of the IGZ and has therefore undertaken to employ you on the basis of the existing collective agreement.